filiperomero2/ViralUnity/docs/notes.md

 #### `--reference-selection-strategy taxid` (default)

-The taxid assigned to each read or contig by the classifier (Kraken2 or Diamond) is looked up in `--viral-taxids` (`genome2taxid.tsv`) to find all genome accessions that share that taxid.
-Every matching accession generates a separate reference assembly for that sample.
+For each sample that has classification hits to a target family, every taxid from the summary (Kraken2 or Diamond) is looked up in `--viral-taxids` (`genome2taxid.tsv`).
+The lookup is performed in two steps:

+1. **Exact match** — the taxid value from the summary row is searched directly in `genome2taxid.tsv`.
+If one or more accessions are found, all of them are used as reference targets.
+2. **Species-level fallback** — if the exact taxid is absent (e.g. the classifier assigned a strain or subspecies taxid that is below species in the NCBI taxonomy), the species-level ancestor is resolved via `--taxdump` and retried against `genome2taxid.tsv`.

+`--taxdump` is used only to (a) validate that the matched taxid belongs to a target family and (b) build the reference key label — it is not used to normalise the rank of the lookup itself.
+A warning is emitted once per family if no accession could be found for that family in the sample.

 **When to use:** when your classifier database and your `--viral-genomes` database were both built from the same RefSeq release.
 The taxid linkage is direct and requires no sequence comparison.
 Fast and deterministic.

 **Limitation:** a taxid match does not guarantee the reference is the closest relative in the database — it only guarantees taxonomic identity.
-For highly diverse families (e.g. Flaviviridae), multiple accessions may match the same taxid, each generating its own assembly.
+If you need the closest possible reference rather than any representative of the species, use `similarity` instead.

-**Required databases:** `--viral-genomes` and `--viral-taxids` (both produced by `viralunity get-databases virus-genome`).
+**Required databases:** `--viral-genomes`, `--viral-taxids`, and `--taxdump` (all produced by `viralunity get-databases virus-genome` / NCBI taxdump).

 ```bash
 viralunity meta illumina \